DianaStrahilova/friends-quiz-pp2/README.md

 ___
  **Start Area**

  The start area is displays the Friends Logo inside the header.
 Followed by the main content: a challeging heading "Are you READY to PLAY?", a pop up modal with instructions, an input field for the user's name and a start button.There is also a background image containing a collage of images with all the characters from Friends.
 It changes to a different one on smaller devices.
-The footer contains a snippet with the theme song and social media icons.
+The footer contains a snippet with the theme song and social media links/icons.

   Desktop
   ![](./assets/readme-images/main.png)